Genevieve

 White Wave

-Finally, the name Genevieve is sometimes associated with the image of a “white wave,” whiich is thought to represent purity, innocence, and grace.
+Finally, the name Genevieve is sometimes associated with the image of a “white wave,” whiich is thought to represent purity, innocence, & grace.
 This interpretation is particularly common in French culture, where the name Genevieve is often seen as a symbol of these qualities.

 Similar Posts